The PhD program in Education at the Linz School of Education is a "structured doctoral degree program"

 Do you have a research-based Master's degree (or Diploma degree) in one of the corresponding fields required for educational research?
 Contact the Admissions Office for details regarding admission requirements.

-Contact a member of the Linz School of Education to submit an initial concept for your PhD research.
-The concept should be between 5 and 10 pages long and contain detailed information pertaining to your research topic, corresponding literature in the field, and how the research will be conducted (methods, sampling, existing tools, etc.) as well as a preliminary timetable.
+Contact the Linz School of Education, opens an external URL in a new window to submit an initial concept to conduct your PhD research.
+The concept should be between 5 and 10 pages in length and contain detailed information pertaining to your research topic, corresponding literature in the field, and the way you intend to conduct research (methods, sampling, existing tools, etc.) as well as a preliminary schedule.

 If your concept is considered relevant and feasible, a "Letter of Intent" will be signed to allow enrollment.
 During the first semester, the "Letter of Intent" (for example regarding the academic supervisor, etc.) may be revised but the letter must be finalized by the end of the first semester.

 The average cost of living in Linz is approximately € 400 per month at the student dorm "Raab-Heim".